pearswick/calspy/README.md

 2. **Scraping Process**
    - Starts at current month
-   - Scrapes backward in time until year limit reached
+   - Scrapes backward in time until no events are found
    - Uses Selenium WebDriver for navigation
    - Uses BeautifulSoup for HTML parsing